jessezondervan/Global_OCpetro_Oxidation/README.md

 sbatch --array=1-100:1 run_Glob_OCpetro_model.sh    #note that this runs 100 simulations.

 An example of a job script file has been appended.
-Please not that the details of this job script depend on your machine or HPC.
+Please note that the details of this job script depend on your machine or HPC.
+Please consult your HPC support or platform's (Linux, Mac, Windows) command prompt instructions.